 Note: the first two questions and the sixth extended essay prompt were repeated on the applications for the class of 2018, 2019, and 2020.
 As such, we have used and updated the information from previous posts for those questions for 2021.

-Armed with this guide, you should be prepared to create a UChicago application that will wow adcoms and allow your distinct personality, skill set, and intelligence to shine through.
+Armed with this guide, you should be prepared to create an application that will wow adcoms and allow your distinct personality, skill set, and intelligence to shine through.
 We wish you all the best in your writing endeavors!

 For more advice on applying to UChicago, feel free to look at the following posts: